install antivirus on raspberry pi

 Installing an antivirus on Raspberry Pi is a good idea – it costs nothing, and it keeps it safe.
 Also, even if there aren’t that many viruses that can attack a Raspberry Pi, it’s easier to tackle them with an antivirus rather than reconfiguring the system manually.

-That doesn’t mean that there are none – you can still get into harm’s way, and you should do everything in your power to protect yourself.
+That doesn’t mean that there aren’t any – you can still get into harm’s way, and you should do everything in your power to protect yourself.
 As more and more users are opting for Linux systems, hackers started developing more malware and other security threats for this platform as well.

-For instance, a cryptocurrency-mining malware recently attacked Raspberry Pi users, especially older version and non-updated devices, and those who haven’t changed their default username and password but are configured to allow outside SSH connections.
+For instance, cryptocurrency-mining malware recently attacked Raspberry Pi users, especially older versions, non-updated devices, and those who haven’t changed their default username and password but are configured to allow outside SSH connections.
 It used the devices to mine cryptocurrency with its power.

 It’s a simple trojan but works very effectively and can go unnoticed if you don’t know what to look for.
 It doesn’t mine BitCoin because it’s very hard to mine cost-effectively, but it mines several other currencies.